PlayAGS Stock Priced For An Unlikely Bankruptcy

 And I don't believe bankruptcy risk is as high as the headline leverage ratio would suggest in this environment.
 EBITDA margins are impressively high: just shy of 48% in 2019.
 Even assuming the business looks very different going forward, profits still should be able to hold up reasonably well.

 2019 Adjusted EBITDA was $146.1 million.
-Assume that equipment sales (which is mostly slots, but does include small contributions from table products and equipment) go to zero.
+Assume that equipment sales (which are mostly slots, but does include small contributions from table products and equipment) go to zero.
 Gross profit dollars on those sales, which totaled $48.7 million in 2019, are lost.

 Cut gaming operations revenue (which, again, come from participation deals) by 20% and assume gross margins hold.
 Deleveraging could have a modest impact, but margins for that revenue already are over 80%, and those margins actually have compressed modestly as revenues have grown over the last few years.
 At flat margins, that cut would suggest a loss of another $34 million in gross profit.